Vietnam's cuisine is for tourists

 No vegetables or herbs do not do any one meal.
 They are added everywhere, as in the already prepared dish, and in addition to the main.
 Set of vegetables and herbs is about the same as in Russia: potatoes, tomatoes, cucumbers, beans, cabbage, peppers, onions, parsley, cilantro, Basil, mint, etc. Specific flavors of Vietnamese cuisine owes plants: lemongrass, mint, and many others.
 Chinese seasonings of garlic and onions, fresh ginger root and soy sauce are all inherent and Vietnamese cuisine.
 A constant companion of the dishes in Vietnamese cuisine is fish sauce "nuoc mam" and "nuoc Cham".

-In our view (authors), Vietnam will not surprise very interesting and delicious dishes, if you have been to other Asian countries.
+In our opinion (of authors), Vietnam will not surprise very interesting and delicious dishes, if you have been to other Asian countries.
 Moreover, Vietnamese cuisine may find it a bit bland or too sweet, often have to add some salt.
 Fortunately, on the tables of cafes and restaurants always have fish or soy sauce (salt in its pure form is almost never), and you can dish needs more salt.
 Here are some popular traditional Vietnamese dishes that are worth a try:

 - Rice with chicken, pork, vegetables or egg (Rice with chicken/pork/vegetables/eggs) is the most inexpensive and common dish to satisfy your hunger.
 It's just mixed with the selected filler (chicken, etc.), vegetables and rice, sometimes a little fried in the wok.
 Is this dish from 30,000 VND and are served almost everywhere.
 If you just need a cheap meal, then choose it.